Joint session of the United States Congress: Foreign dignitaries

 Winston Churchill addresses Congress in 1943.
 Sitting behind him Vice President Wallace and Speaker Rayburn.

 Indonesian president Sukarno addresses Congress in 1956.
 Sitting behind him Vice President Nixon and Speaker Rayburn.
+He is the only Indonesian president to address a joint session of Congress.

 Pope Francis addresses Congress in 2015.
 Behind him are Vice President Biden and Speaker Boehner.

 Joint meetings have been held more than a hundred times to enable foreign heads of state or heads of government to address Congress.
 Leaders of 48 countries have addressed Congress at a joint meeting: Israel leads the list with ten joint meetings addresses by heads of state or dignitaries.
-Other leading countries are: France (9), United Kingdom (8), Mexico (7), South Korea (7), India (6), Italy (6), Ireland (6), Germany, including West Germany and unified Germany (5), Australia (4), Canada (3), Argentina (3), Philippines (3), Japan (3), Spain (2), Ukraine (2).
+Other leading countries are: France (9), United Kingdom (9), Mexico (7), South Korea (7), India (6), Italy (6), Ireland (6), Germany, including West Germany and unified Germany (5), Australia (4), Canada (3), Argentina (3), Philippines (3), Japan (3), Spain (2), Ukraine (2).

-Prime Minister of Israel Benjamin Netanyahu made four joint addresses to Congress, more than any other foreign dignitary (1996, 2011, 2015, 2024).
-Prime Minister of the United Kingdom Winston Churchill addressed joint meetings of Congress on three occasions (1941, 1943, 1952).
+Israeli prime minister Benjamin Netanyahu has made an unprecedented four joint addresses to Congress, more than any other foreign dignitary, surpassing the previous record of three held by Winston Churchill.
+These four addresses were in 1996, 2011, 2015, 2024 respectively.
+British prime minister Winston Churchill addressed joint meetings of Congress on three occasions (1941, 1943, 1952).
 Prime Minister of India Narendra Modi and Prime Minister of Israel Yitzhak Rabin addressed joint meetings of Congress on two occasions (Modi: 2016, 2023; Rabin: 1976 and 1994) as did Nelson Mandela of South Africa (1990 and 1994).